Tonakidd/Tonakidd/README.md

 🌱 I'm currently studying at the School21.

-📫 Just email me at mtenzina000@mail.ru
+📫  Contacts: write to the mail mtenzina000@mail.ru

 💬 or text me on Telegram @shlvstnzmrr.